 Please be reassured that we will not release your information to third parties for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime and to produce anonymised statistics.

-Although opt-out requests are usually processed immediately, please allow ten (10) business days for a removal request to be processed.
+You may opt out of receiving promotional communications by emailing us to have your contact information removed from our database.
+Please allow ten (10) business days for a removal request to be processed.
 Even after you opt out from receiving promotional messages from us, you may continue to receive transactional messages from us regarding Badwell Ash Holiday Lodges' Services.

 Rights for individuals